Skip to main content

 Legacy

-After concluding his service as Chief Clerk, Brent was appointed U.S. Consul to Paris, a position he held until his death on January 31, 1841.
-In this role, he represented American interests abroad and facilitated diplomatic relations between the United States and France.
-One notable act during his consulship involved arranging the burial of Eliza Monroe Hay—the daughter of former President James Monroe—in Père Lachaise Cemetery in Paris.
-This task underscored Brent’s involvement in matters that blended personal diplomacy with official protocol.
+After leaving the Department of State, Brent was appointed U.S. Consul to Paris, a position he held until his death on January 31, 1841.
+In this capacity, he represented American interests in France during a time when diplomatic relations were crucial for trade and political alliances.
+One notable act during his consulship involved arranging the burial of Eliza Monroe Hay—daughter of former President James Monroe—in Père Lachaise Cemetery.
+This task required coordination with French authorities and underscored Brent’s role as a mediator between American citizens and foreign institutions.

 Sources & provenance